5 minute read

 What is not good data storytelling?

-When discussing data with the library sector, there is an immediate assumption that we’re talking about statistics, performance data, and ‘traditional’ measures and metrics.
+When discussing data with the library sector, there is often an immediate assumption that we’re talking about statistics, performance data, and ‘traditional’ measures and metrics.

 Curiosity